 As your child progresses through primary school, the friendships they form will become increasingly important and meaningful.
 They will learn how to take other people’s feelings and viewpoints into account, and will learn how to help and look after one another.
 Your child may enjoy playing competitive games and sports that often require them to work in a team.
 Through doing so, children learn to accept and adhere to rules, and learn the importance of ‘playing fair’.
 Friendship groups at school may begin to form as your child forms increasingly strong bonds with other children who share the same interests.

 Conversational skills become increasingly important as your child enjoys sharing their stories, experiences, jokes, ideas, thoughts and feelings with each other.
 Understanding how to take turns and talk about a range of topics that interest their conversational partner will support positive social interactions.
-The ability to use appropriate non-verbal communication such as eye contact, facial expression, body language and tone of voice will help your child to express their thoughts, ideas and feelings appropriately.
-Understanding other people’s non-verbal communication and recognising how other people think and feel in different situations is also important for allowing your child to use their communication skills to build friendships and relationships with others.
+Understanding other people’s non-verbal communication and recognising how other people think and feel in different situations is also helpful for allowing your child to use their communication skills to build friendships and relationships with others.

 As your child progress through primary school and into high school, the way they connect and build relationships with their peers matures and changes.
 Your teenager will spend less time playing gross-motor sports at lunch time, and will spend more time sitting and chatting with their friends.
 Friendship groups become an important part of your teenagers life as their independence, self identify and self confidence develops and matures.